Security & Privacy

 The list of third parties involved.

-The full list is reviewed quarterly; new additions communicated via the customer success contact 30 days in advance.
+The full list is reviewed quarterly; new personal-data sub-processors are communicated via the customer success contact 30 days in advance.
+The AI provider, which receives only anonymized data, may change among leading LLM providers without separate notice.

 Sub-processorPurposeData sharedRegion